ownlyme/mydealz-alerter/README.txt

-make sure to set up your searchwords in line 4 of the script it's using powershell's "-like" syntax basically put your search word in between asterisks (*) as an example i've set up the script with 3 searchwords already.
+make sure to set up your searchwords in line 4 of the script it's using powershell's "-like" syntax basically put your search word in between asterisks (*) as an example i've set up the script with 4 searchwords already.

-also you might need to configure on what screen it will be shown. by default it's on the first screen. you can fine-tune the position by additionally changing the $posX and $posY variables. the $boxHeight and $boxWidth of the alerts is adjustable too. the $flowDirection variable determines whether additional notifications will be shown below or above.
+also you might need to configure on what $monitor it will be shown. by default it's on the first screen. you can fine-tune the position by additionally changing the $posX and $posY variables. the $boxHeight and $boxWidth of the alerts is adjustable too. the $flowDirection variable determines whether additional notifications will be shown below or above.